Greater Belfast Part 1

 The Stars and Stripes in St Anne's Cathedral

-Shown here are 2 photographs of the same Unites States of America Stars and Stripes Flag which hangs in St Anne's Cathedral.
+This Unites States of America Stars and Stripes Flag hangs in St Anne's Cathedral.

 A 48 Star flag was presented to the Cathedral by U.S. Consul General, Eric M. Hughes between July 1963 and July 1965 to Commemorate the arrival in Belfast of the first American Troops to set foot in Europe during the Second World War.